 Matriculating Student-Any student who makes application and is admitted to Indian Bible College is considered a matriculating student.
-These students are expected to be pursuing a degree or diploma program and to declare a degree and track by the end of their first year.
+These students are expected to be pursuing a degree or diploma program and to declare a degree during new student orientation.
 Matriculating students may be full or part time.

-- Full-time Student-A student who is enrolled for at least twelve semester credits is considered full time. - Part-time Student-A student who is enrolled in eleven semester credits or fewer is considered part time and may not be eligible for campus housing or scholarships. - Non-degree-seeking Student-Any student who has not made a full application or been admitted to Indian Bible College and who wishes to enroll for certain courses without pursuing a degree or certificate is considered to be a non-degree-seeking student.
-He or she is limited to 6 class hours per semester as a non-degree-seeking special student.
+- Full-time Student-A student who is enrolled for at least twelve semester credits is considered full time. - Part-time Student-A student who is enrolled in eleven semester credits or fewer is considered part time and may not be eligible for campus housing or scholarships. - Non-degree-seeking Student-Any student who has not made a full application or been admitted to Indian Bible College and who wishes to enroll for certain classes without pursuing a degree or certificate is considered to be a non-degree-seeking student.
+He or she is limited to 6 class hours per semester as a nondegree-seeking student.
 A student desiring an official transcript of work done as a non-degree-seeking student will be required to provide the college with an official high school transcript, G.E.D., or other college transcript and will pay the transcript fee.
 A student meeting the regular admission requirements may later petition to enter a degree program by completing a full application and having it accepted by the admissions committee.